29j2003/Arma-3-SOA/readme.txt

-this it the main folder, where all mission will be stored, aswellas the main mission itself after being merged.
+This is the main folder where all mission files, scripts, images, voice-acting and more will be stored in each seperate chapter (and later all in the full mission file).